-Department of Immigration and Border Protection (DIBP) workers will begin stoppages at international airports from Tuesday and are planning a 24-hour strike on Thursday, Sky News
+Department of Immigration and Border Protection (DIBP) workers will begin stoppages at international airports from Tuesday and are planning a 24-hour strike on Thursday, Sky News reported.

 Thousands of public servants at Medicare, Centrelink, the Tax Office, Defence, the Bureau of Meteorology, the Department of Prime Minister and Cabinet and the Bureau of Statistics will also strike for 24 hours on Monday, says the Community and Public Sector Union.

 The strike campaign is part of a long-running industrial dispute with the federal government over work conditions.